Skip to main content

 Incident templates

 Incident templates define the way in which incidents will be created for a specific alert, incident type or event.
-They allow you to define a certain number of incident attributes (e.g., incident type, severity, assignment, and any other default or custom incident parameters) that will automatically be set each time an incident is generated, based on the template.
-This may include type, classification, incident assignment, playbooks, Playbooks, knowledge base articles, or any other incident attribute.
-As rules are created for generating incidents based on syslog messages, email, SIEM integrations or other data sources, it is the Incident Templates that will define how the initial incident will be created.
+They allow you to define a certain number of incident attributes (for example, incident type, severity, assignment, and any other default or custom incident parameters) that will automatically be set each time an incident is generated, based on the template.
+This may include type, classification, incident assignment, playbooks, knowledge base articles, or any other incident attribute.
+Since rules are created for generating incidents based on syslog messages, email, SIEM integrations, or other data sources, it is the incident templates that will define how the initial incident will be created.

 Add template